joshbivens/shopping-cart/README.md

 # Shopping Cart

-Using JavaScript, Materialize, and fakeJSON to create a shopping cart
+Using JavaScript, Materialize, and Firestore to create a shopping cart

 ---
 ## TODO (&#10003;)